racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/osisoperations.md

 * modeling Root Objects and its interfaces
 * the creation of OSIS views and their purposes
-* the creation of OSIS transactions
+* the creation of OSIS operations

 In a next step we will discuss how you can create your own forms and wizards of your PyApp.
 A form and a wizard are both UI elements of your PyApp.